RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 This OpenMM XML file defines a forcefield associated with the Fe residue.
 A list of atomtypes needs to be defined (here only a single atomtype, FEX, is needed).
 Note that an atomtype can be applied to many atoms in a residue or many residues while an atomname is unique within a residue.
 Then the extra residue needs to be defined (named "FE").
 Next we define an atom name ("FE") that points to the atom type ("FEX").
-Finally, we need to define nonbonded parameters associated with the residue and the single atom.
-Note that in this case we need to define both NonbondedForce and LennardJonesForce in order to be consistent with the CHARMM36 forcefield as defined within OpenMM.
+Finally, we need to define nonbonded parameters associated with the residue and the single atom (here an Fe3+ ion is defined).
+We ignore the LJ parameters in this case which is an acceptable approximation for a fully coordinates metal ion.
+Note that we need to define both NonbondedForce and LennardJonesForce in order to be consistent with the CHARMM36 forcefield as defined within OpenMM.